 Now, subtract your cost basis from the total amount of money you earned from the sale.
 In this case, that’s $290,000 minus $220,000, resulting in a profit of $70,000.
 Since that amount is less than $250,000, you wouldn’t owe any taxes on this home sale.

-How to Qualify for Home Selling Tax Breaks
+How to Qualify for Home Sale Tax Breaks

-There are three basic requirements you must meet to qualify for the above tax break:
+There are three basic requirements you must meet to qualify for a tax break.
+Here’s a breakdown of them:

 - You must have owned the home you are selling for at least two years.
 If you’ve owned the home for less time, you do not qualify for the tax break.